 Suddenly, five riders surrounded the coach leveling their six guns at the passengers and the crew.
-The bandit leader immediately motioned two of the outlaws to the back of the coach, where the two lifted out the two heavy mail sacks, dropping them to the ground.
+The bandit leader immediately motioned two outlaws to the coach’s back, where the two lifted out the two heavy mail sacks, dropping them to the ground.

 Without robbing the stage passengers, the coach was sent on its way and reached Flagstaff at about 5:00 p.m.
-Flagstaff, no more than a collection of wooden shacks at the time, consisted of only 2 stores and 5 saloons, one of which served as the local stage station.
+Flagstaff, no more than a collection of wooden shacks at the time, consisted of only two stores and five saloons, one of which served as the local stage station.

 The terrified passengers disembarked, talking excitedly about the stage hold-up.
 Nearby, the station agent visibly paled as he listened to the account and pulled the stage master aside.
 Still confused as to why any outlaws would be interested in nothing but mailbags, the stage master quickly learned that the two bags taken contained a shipment of gold and silver bound from an Albuquerque Bank to a San Francisco Bank.
 The Stagecoach Leader could do more than stare at him in disbelief.

-The Station Manager explained that Wells Fargo, who had been plagued by a rash of recent stage coach robberies, had attempted to fool any future bandits by packing the gold and silver into two-five gallon whiskey kegs in each bag.
-Seemingly, these outlaws had an inside track to Wells-Fargo’s plan.
+The Station Manager explained that Wells Fargo, plagued by a rash of recent stagecoach robberies, had attempted to fool any future bandits by packing the gold and silver into two five-gallon whiskey kegs in each bag.
+Seemingly, these outlaws had an inside track to Wells Fargo’s plan.

-A posse was immediately formed but the bandits were far ahead of any pursuers.
-Wells-Fargo, no doubt embarrassed by their ill-conceived idea, demanded the help of the U.S. Army and a patrol of the 6th US Cavalry picked up the bandit trail with the help of two Indian scouts.
+A posse was immediately formed, but the bandits were far ahead of pursuers.
+Wells-Fargo, no doubt embarrassed by their ill-conceived idea, demanded the help of the U.S. Army, and a patrol of the 6th U.S. Cavalry picked up the bandit trail with the help of two Indian scouts.
 The twelve-man cavalry followed the robbers to an elevation of 8,500 feet to what was later known as Veit Spring.
 A log cabin was spotted ahead where five saddled horses were tethered to a pole corral.

-However, property owner, George Veit diligently searched for the stolen treasure for almost thirty years – digging all over the slopes, the dirt floor of the cabin, around the spring and in the nearby perpetual ice caves.
+However, property owner George Veit diligently searched for the stolen treasure for almost thirty years – digging all over the slopes, the dirt floor of the cabin, around the spring, and in the nearby perpetual ice caves.
 But he never found the cache.
-Family members and other treasure hunters followed but to date no one has ever claimed to have found the treasure.
+Family members and other treasure hunters followed, but no one has ever claimed to have found the treasure.